-Students who study at American University without formal admission are referred to as nondegree students.
+Students who study at American University without formal admission may be eligible take classes in nondegree status and may be referred to as nondegree students.
 PLEASE NOTE: "Continuing Education" is now referred to as nondegree.

 Many nondegree students take advantage of the following AU programs:

 You are eligible to study at American University at either the undergraduate or graduate level as long you meet all prerequisites or restrictions for the course as noted in the Schedule of Classes.
 Students admitted into a degree program at any other Consortium of Universities of the Washington Metropolitan Area schools are not permitted to take classes as a nondegree student.
 You must also be in good standing with any other college or university in which you are currently enrolled.
 Students suspended or dismissed from another institution during the past year are not eligible to enroll as nondegree students at AU.
 International students are not eligible for student visas under nondegree status.

 The Fall semester begins Monday, 25 August.
 Graduate and undergraduate nondegree students are allowed to register for the Fall semester from 1 to 22 August.
 Please be aware that late registration is in effect from 25 to 28 August and will incur a late fee.

 To sign up for a class as a nondegree student for the first time, please visit AU Central.